 Parents are not allowed to and may not reprimand, interrogate, or harass another family's child or a family while the child is in the school's care.
-Parents must immediately report known disciplinary concerns or behavior infractions/incidents to the student's teacher or Division Leader.
-Parents in this section refer to those who are not serving as an official member of the school, such as the teacher, administrative staff, or support personnel role (including substitute teachers and tutors).
-Additionally, parents are not encouraged to contact other school family members or students to address an incident or behavior concern.
+Parents must immediately report known disciplinary concerns or behavior infractions/incidents to the student's teacher or School Principal.
+Parents in this section refer to those that are not serving as an official member of the school, such as the teacher, administrative staff, or support personnel role (including substitute teachers and tutors).
+Additionally, parents are strongly encouraged to not contact other school family members or students to address an incident or behavior concern.

-Parents must be supportive and adhere to the Harmony and Communication Parent Agreements.
+Parents must be supportive and adhere to the Harmony/Communication Parent Agreements.